ChaoYuYang0/FibrilGen-v0/README.md

 # FibrilGen
-FibrilGen is a Python library that builds various cross-beta structures, where a set of parameters can control the assembled morphology.
-Such cross-beta structures can be compared with experimental data (e.g., reconstructed electron density from cryo-EM data) or be analyzed with MD simulations.
+FibrilGen is a Python library that builds various cross-beta structures with a set of controllable parameters.
+Such cross-beta structures can be purely hypothetical or modelled based on experimental data (e.g., cryo-EM or ssNMR data). constructed structures initialize a

+be analyzed with MD simulations.
 This tool enables combinatorial peptide assembly into cross-beta nanostructures for systematically investigating or designing novel fibril structures.

 ## PyMol versions
 v2.3.5 (commercial), v1.7.4.5 (educational), v2.3.0 (open-source)